ewanhowell5195/MinecraftTitleGenerator/README.md

       "exmple", // The top text
       "text" // The bottom text
     ],
-    "flat": true // The font is a flat plane with no depth (optional) }
+    "flat": true, // The font is a flat plane with no depth (optional) "variants": [ // The variants for this font (optional) {
+        "id": "variant-id", // The ID of the variant
+        // All other properties for variants are the same as the base font and optional.
+Any missing properties will be inherited from the base font
+      }
+    ]
+  }
 ]
 ```